-(1) These options become exercisable, as long as employment with the Company continues, for twenty percent of the shares on each anniversary of the grant date commencing with the first anniversary of the grant date.
-Mr. Jen has 56,520, Mr. Newton has 4,013, and Mr. Dykman has 9,380 five-year options, that become exercisable, as long as employment with the Company continues, for twenty-five percent of the shares each anniversary of the grant date commencing on the first anniversary of the grant date.
-The options were granted to Messrs.
-Dykman and Newton before they became executive officers of the Company on January 2, 2007, and January 1, 2008, respectively.
+- (1) These options become exercisable, as long as employment with the Company continues, for 20 percent of the shares on each anniversary of the grant date commencing with the first anniversary of the grant date.
+Mr. Jen has 86,920 five-year options that become exercisable, as long as employment with the Company continues, for 25 percent of the shares each anniversary of the grant date commencing on the first anniversary of the grant date.
 Five-year options were granted to Mr. Jen to encourage him to remain with the Company.
-On March 30, 2005, in response to the required implementation of FASB ASC Topic 718 (formerly SFAS No. 123(R)), the Company accelerated the vesting of current "under water" stock options.
-As a result of the vesting acceleration, stock option grants with an expiration date of 8/12/10, 9/24/10, 3/26/11, 6/30/11, 8/12/11 and 9/29/11 became immediately exercisable.

-- (2) The exercise price was the closing price of the stock on the date the Compensation Committee met to approve the option grants.
+On March 30, 2005, in response to the required implementation of FASB ASC Topic 718 [formerly SFAS No. 123(R)], the Company accelerated the vesting of current "under water" stock options.
+As a result of the vesting acceleration, stock option grants with an expiration date of 3/26/11, 6/30/11, 8/12/11 and 9/29/11 became immediately exercisable. - (2) The exercise price was the closing price of the stock on the date the Compensation Committee met to approve the option grants, or when the Compensation Committee's recommendation was approved by the entire Board of Directors in the case of Mr. Bauer.
 The exercise price may be paid in cash, in shares of the Company's common stock, and/or by the surrender of the exercisable options valued at the difference between the exercise price and the market value of the underlying shares. - (3) Assuming continued employment with the Company, restrictions on shares lapse upon the expiration of five years from the date of grant.
-Dividends are and will be paid on these shares if, and to the same extent, paid on the Company's common stock. - (4) Represents the aggregate market value as of 12/31/09 for shares of common stock awarded under the Company's Second Restricted Stock Plan.
+Dividends are and will be paid on these shares if, and to the same extent, paid on the Company's common stock. - (4) Represents the aggregate market value as of 12/31/10 for shares of common stock awarded under the Company's Second Restricted Stock Plan.